 - Changes in the breast size or shape

 - A dimple or puckering in the breast skin

 Be aware that these symptoms could be due to conditions other than breast cancer, so it’s best to see your doctor right away if you’re experiencing them.
 You must see your doctor immediately if you have any of these symptoms, even if your mammogram is negative.

 The first step in making a diagnosis of breast cancer is usually a physical, during which your doctor exams your breasts and surrounding areas to detect enlarged lumps, nodules, swelling or thickening of breast tissue.

 Breast Cancer Diagnostic Tests

 Our specialists use a variety of tests, typically outpatient procedures, to deliver an accurate breast cancer diagnosis:

 The Breast Cancer Center provides the most advanced diagnostic mammograms for women with current symptoms or previous breast cancer:

-- 3-D Mammography (digital breast tomosynthesis) — The Breast Cancer Center uses emerging 3-D technology to detect lesions and reduce false alarms.
+- 3-D Mammography (digital breast tomosynthesis) — This emerging 3-D technology can detect lesions and reduce false alarms.

-- Full Field Digital Mammography — FFDM produces exceptionally sharp digital images with less radiation exposure.
+- Full Field Digital Mammography (FFDM) — FFDM produces exceptionally sharp digital images with less radiation exposure.